-[134.
-Deleted in Gazette 16 Mar 2012 p.
-1235.]

 135. Storage or handling systems and pipelines, duties of manufacturers etc. of

 (1) A manufacturer or supplier of a storage or handling system or dangerous goods pipeline must ensure that the system or pipeline has been designed and built so that, so far as is reasonably practicable, it can be operated with minimal risk to people, property and the environment.